 A Family Night Theme Park in Kamala Beach

-Carnival Magic is a huge nighttime theme park on Kamala Beach, right next to Phuket Fantasea.
+Carnival Magic is a huge nighttime theme park on Kamala Beach, right next to Phuket Fantasea in Phuket.
 It opened in 2022 and focuses on lights, parades, and Thai carnival themes.
 The park claims nine Guinness World Records for things like the largest LED sculpture and the most lights used in a permanent show.

-It’s big, bright, and very much designed as a fun playground for selfies!
+It is big, bright, and very much designed as a fun playground for selfies.
 Plan for 4 to 5 hours total if you want to do everything properly: Fun Fair, dinner, the show, and a full walk through the lights.
-You could rush it in 3 hours, but you’d miss half the fun.
+You could rush it in 3 hours, but you would miss half the fun.

-We were truly impressed!
+I was truly impressed.
 The place is really immense and lively with visitors and staff in colourful costumes standing at the many activities and stands.
-The kids, teens and adults seemed to have a lot of fun playing with the many games, or just taking selfies in front of the fun buildings coming straight out of a fantasy dream!
+The kids, teens, and adults seemed to have a lot of fun playing with the many games, or just taking selfies in front of the fantasy-style buildings.

 The parade was fun, and there was a crowd on each side of the path to watch and film the many dancers around and on top of a dozen floats.

 The park is only open three nights a week (Monday, Wednesday, Saturday), so check the schedule before planning.
-Once again, be aware that a full visit can take about 4 hours, including dinner and the main show, it was a surprise, but time flew fast!
+A full visit takes about 4 to 5 hours including dinner and the main show.
+Time flies fast here.

 Carnival Fun Fair